 TradeSkillMaster Import String for Crafting Potions.

 TradeSkillMaster Import String for the Materials of Crafting the Potions.

 TradeSkillMaster Import String for all the Materials, Elixirs, Flasks, Potions and Transmutes.

 Here below, you will find all the strings combined.
 If you don’t want to move everyday items in your groups used for these specialisations, don’t forget to disable that while importing the strings.

 Removing a Specialization

 I sometimes see people making armies of alchemist transmute masters.
-Now is that a good thing or bad thing is up to you, but using them only to craft ones a day a Living Steel with 6 Trillium Bars that when it sells maybe gives 100 gold – 250 gold profit is not the most efficient way.
-I can use one alchemist and craft multiple Living Steel by using the 3 Trillium Bars + 3 Spirits of Harmony and have multiple chances to have procs.
+Now is that a good thing or bad thing is up to you, but using them only to craft ones a day a Living Steel with 6 Trillium Bars that sells maybe gives 100 gold – 250 gold profit is not the most efficient way.
+I can use one alchemist and craft multiple Living Steel using the 3 Trillium Bars + 3 Spirits of Harmony and have multiple chances to have procs.
 Maybe the profit per Living Steel will be only 100 gold, but it’s less time-consuming.